One Ok Rock: 2015–2016: 35xxxv and international success

+On November 13, 2016, NHK (Nippon Hōsō Kyōkai, a Japan Broadcasting Corporation) held ONE OK ROCK 18 Festival (18 FES) where One Ok Rock and 1,000 youths (17 – 19 years old from the whole country) sang together on one stage.
+On November 18, 2016, One Ok Rock released "Bedroom Warfare", the second single from the upcoming album.
+The third single, "I was King", was released on December 16, 2016.

+2017: Ambitions

+On January 1, 2017, One Ok Rock opened a special site "World Ambitions", in celebration of the new album, Ambitions.
+World Ambitions was a website that visually represented images of "hope" being shared and spread from users around the world through the website and Twitter/Instagram.
+People from all over the world could upload pictures with yellow in it, symbolizing hope and connecting them all.
+Users could share their images through SNS (Twitter, Instagram).
+On January 9, 2017, the band released a single, titled "We Are".

-After signing with Fueled by Ramen on September 11, 2016, they released the lead single "Taking Off" from their eighth album, Ambitions.
-The Japanese version of the album was released on January 11, 2017, with A-Sketch.
-The English version of the album was released on January 13, 2017, with Fueled by Ramen.
-Ambitions features collaborations from Avril Lavigne on the Japanese version of the album, Alex Gaskarth from All Time Low on the English version of the album, and the Australian band 5 Seconds of Summer on both.
+The Japanese version of Ambitions was released on January 11, 2017, under A-Sketch.
+The English version of the album was released on January 13, 2017, by Fueled by Ramen.
+Ambitions features collaborations with Avril Lavigne on the Japanese version of the album, Alex Gaskarth from All Time Low on the English version of the album, and the Australian band 5 Seconds of Summer on both.
 Alternative Press declared the collaboration song "Jaded" (with Alex Gaskarth) as the best collaboration song of 2017.

-On November 13, 2016, NHK (Nippon Hōsō Kyōkai, a Japan Broadcasting Corporation) held ONE OK ROCK 18 Festival (18 FES) where One Ok Rock and 1,000 youths (17 – 19 years old from the whole country) sang together on one stage.

-On November 18, 2016, One Ok Rock released "Bedroom Warfare", the second single from the album.
-The third single, "I was King", was released on December 15, 2016.

-On January 1, 2017, One Ok Rock opened a special site "WORLD AMBITIONS", in celebration of Ambitions released on January 11, 2017.
-WORLD AMBITIONS is a website that visually represents images of "hope" being shared and spread from users around the world through the website and Twitter/Instagram.
-People from all over the world can upload pictures with yellow in it, symbolizing hope and connecting them all.
-Users can share their images through SNS (Twitter, Instagram).
-On January 9, 2017, the band released their single "We Are".

 In January 2017, the band went on their North American tour for 6 concerts.
-From February to May 2017, they will held 32 concerts in Japanese arenas.
+From February to May 2017, they held 32 concerts in Japanese arenas.

-On February 9, 2017, the band released the limited CD single "Skyfall", which was only sold during the "Ambitions" Japan Tour at the show venues.
+On February 9, 2017, the band released a limited CD single "Skyfall", which was only sold during the "Ambitions" Japan Tour at the show venues.
 The CD contains 3 songs: "Skyfall" (featuring MAH from SiM, Masato Hayakawa from Coldrain, and Koie from Crossfaith), "Right by your side", and "Manhattan Beach".

 On May 2, 2017, it was announced that One Ok Rock would open Linkin Park's One More Light Tour in North America for 4 dates and in Japan for 3 shows.
 Later on July 21, 2017, it was announced that their North American Tour got cancelled because of Linkin Park frontman Chester Bennington's suicide on July 20, 2017, a week before their shows; while Linkin Park's final leg in Japan was cancelled on October 3, 2017.
-One Ok Rock paid tribute to Chester Bennington by covering Linkin Park's song "One More Light" on their live performances.
+One Ok Rock paid tribute to Chester Bennington by covering Linkin Park's song "One More Light" during their live performances.
+Taka participated in the memorial concert for Bennington, titled "Linkin Park & Friends", singing "Somewhere I Belong".